kperzel/postcrossing-stamp-optimizer/README.md

-# 📬 USPS Stamp Optimizer
+# 📬 USPS Stamp Optimizer for Postcrossing

 A Shiny app that helps you find the optimal combination of stamps you already own to cover current international USPS postage rates.